thewizardplusplus/go-crawler/README.md

 ## Features

 - crawling of all relative links for specified ones:
+  - supporting of leading and trailing spaces trimming in extracted links (optional);
   - repeated extracting of relative links on error (optional):
     - only specified repeat count;
     - supporting of delay between repeats;